sherryw94/travel-reopening/public/data/written/TN_domestic.md

-Domestic travel is partially allowed.
+Domestic travel is allowed.
 Domestic flights for inter-city and inter-governorate have resumed.

 Nightly curfew has been lifted.